PEACE Project

 Why a portal?

 Since the sources on Jewish funerary culture cover a vast temporal and spatial expanse, the only effective way to comprehensively analyze them is by computerized means.
 A great amount of the data is already digitized and available online, yet it is spread across various websites, whose databases are unrelated to one another.
 Consequently, scholars wishing to explore a concept or a phenomenon over a long period of time or across a wide geographical range, cannot.
-The PEACE portal will provide for the first time the means to do so.
+The PEACE portal provides for the first time the means to do so.

 Who contributes to PEACE?